1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ## Connect your identity provider

 Use your SCIM bridge URL and bearer token to [connect your identity provider to 1Password SCIM Bridge](https://support.1password.com/scim/#step-3-connect-your-identity-provider).

+If you are integrating with Google Workspace, sign in to your SCIM bridge URL using your bearer token and [set up provisioning to 1Password](https://support.1password.com/scim-google-workspace/#22-set-up-provisioning-to-1password).

 ## Appendix